uhunkler/ishremote/README.md

 ## Getting Started
 ### Installing via GitHub
-Install the git repository.
+Clone the git repository.
 Install the related node modules with `npm install`.

 Dependencies: [node.js](http://nodejs.org/) and several node modules and eventually [Grunt](http://gruntjs.com/) and [CoffeeScript](http://coffeescript.org/) to compile the config.coffee configuration with CoffeeScript.
 Grunt and CoffeeScript are not needed to use ish.remote.